-CORPORAL PUNISHMENT: Physical punishment of a student by a school official in the presence of another school official.
+CORPORAL PUNISHMENT: Physical punishment of a student by a school official in the presence of another school official in accordance with Hall County Board of Education Policy JDA.

 DETENTION: A requirement that the student report to a specified school location and to a designated teacher or school official to make up work missed.
 Detention may require the student's attendance before school or after school.
 Students are given one day's warning so that parents or guardians can make arrangements for transportation.